 How to Set up Tarps Underneath and Over Tents

-I bought a tarp for underneath to keep dew from getting the tent wet from below (also called a footprint), and later I added a tarp for over the tent to stay dry.
-The bottom of my tent stayed nice and dry at first with the tarp underneath.
+At first, the bottom of my tent stayed nice and dry with the tarp underneath.
 I would take out and turn over the sleeping mat every day.

 You want the tarp underneath to be a little smaller and tucked in so that is is under the tent.
 No water should get between the two.
 Some people tuck it and then raise it a little with sticks or rocks so that no water gets in between.
 I tried that but in the end tent bottoms still went moldy on me if I had damp soil.

 Putting a tarp overtop helped a lot.
 I found regular tarps from the hardware store has a strong smell but offgassed within a few days.

 I now use a silnylon tarp which has a less offensive odor, and is more durable, but is more expensive.
 Over most tents, you need 12 x 10 or 12 x 12.

 Some people find they still do have to move the tent every couple of days due to condensation or the earth going funky underneath.

 Mold Avoiders!
 Keep a backup tent that is offgassed in case of mold or damage to your primary tent.
 Keep backup gear especially if you are out in the wilderness, if you need geat to offgas before using, or you cannot easily drive somewhere and buy new gear within one day.

 Generally, you string up the tarp up in an “A shape” so that it’s touching neither the tent nor the ground, you can also string it up with a shed slant like the photo above.

 Some people dig a small trench around so that the water that drips off does not go towards the tent.

 Without a tarp, I had a lot of problems including saturation of the tent and water coming through especially where anything was touching the tent.
 I would not attempt camping without a tarp overhead again.